Task cancelation via REST API does not work

 I think that this proves that the pattern of "Use NamedModelViewset and disallow extraneous methods" will not work.
 I think each viewset should inherit directly from all of the mixins that it needs, directly.

-#1 Updated by mhrivnak about 2 years ago
+#1 Updated by mhrivnak over 2 years ago

 That's a shame.
 I like the attribute approach, but this comment supports what you're suggesting that we shouldn't depend on the attribute "http_method_names".